-The City strives to fill vacancies from within the organization whenever qualified employees are available and in accordance with the continuing responsibility as an equal opportunity employer.
-To apply for a vacant position, employees should follow application instructions and submit to Human Resources to be considered with other applicants.
+The City strives to fill vacancies from within the organization whenever qualified employees are available and in accordance with the City's responsibilities as an equal opportunity employer.
+To apply for a vacant position, employees should follow the recruiting guidelines and apply within the recruiting platform, to be considered with other applicants.